-The Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) stands firmly in support of employment equality, advocating for the end of subminimum wages and the establishment of fair compensation for all individuals, regardless of disability status.
+The Nevada Commission for Persons who are Deaf and Hard of Hearing stands firmly in support of employment equality, advocating for the end of subminimum wages and the establishment of fair compensation for all individuals, regardless of disability status.

-Ensuring Equal Pay for Equal Work: People who are D/HH must have equal opportunities to earn competitive wages.
-The Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) supports:
+Ensuring Equal Pay for Equal Work

+People who are deaf or hard of hearing must have equal opportunities to earn competitive wages.
+The Commission supports:

-- Maintaining and/or amending of Nevada Revised Statutes (NRS) 608.250 mandating that individuals with disabilities, including D/HH individuals, receive the same pay as those without disabilities for equivalent work. - Ending Subminimum Wages: As of 2025, no new contracts will allow employers to pay workers with disabilities below minimum wage. - Full Phase-Out by 2028: Ensuring that all workers currently under subminimum wage contracts transition to competitive, integrated employment at or above the minimum wage by 2028. - Expanding Employment Opportunities: Promoting inclusive hiring practices and increasing access to workforce development programs for individuals who are deaf or hard of hearing.
+- Amending Nevada Revised Statutes (NRS) to mandate that individuals with disabilities receive the same pay as those without disabilities for equivalent work. - Ending Subminimum Wages: As of 2025, no new contracts will allow employers to pay workers with disabilities below minimum wage. - Full Phase-Out by 2028: Ensuring that all workers currently under subminimum wage contracts transition to competitive, integrated employment at or above the minimum wage by 2028. - Expanding Employment Opportunities: Promoting inclusive hiring practices and increasing access to workforce development programs for individuals who are deaf or hard of hearing.

+Policy Recommendations:

-Policy Recommendations: To advance employment equality for individuals who are deaf or hard of hearing, the Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) recommends:
+To advance employment equality for individuals who are deaf or hard of hearing, the Commission recommends:

 - 1. Legislative Action: Amend Nevada labor laws to prohibit subminimum wages and ensure wage parity for individuals with disabilities. - 2.
-Employer Incentives: Provide tax credits and financial incentives to businesses that hire and retain individuals who are D/HH at competitive wages. - 3.
-Workforce Development: Continue to invest and expand training and apprenticeship programs that support individuals who are D/HH adults and support D/HH students transitioning into the workforce in gaining meaningful employment with equitable wages. - 4.
-Transition Support: Develop resources and programs to assist businesses in transitioning from subminimum wage models to competitive, integrated employment. - 5.
+Employer Incentives: Provide tax credits and financial incentives to businesses that hire and retain individuals who are deaf or hard of hearing at competitive wages. - 3.
+Workforce Development: Invest in training and apprenticeship programs that support individuals who are deaf or hard of hearing in gaining meaningful employment. - 4.
+Transition Support: Develop resources and programs to assist businesses in

+- transitioning from subminimum wage models to competitive, integrated employment. - 5.
 Accountability Measures: Implement monitoring systems to ensure compliance with wage equity laws and address violations effectively. - 6.
 Public Awareness Campaigns: Educate employers and the public on the economic and social benefits of inclusive employment policies.

-Proposed Next Steps (Call to Action): To ensure equal pay and employment opportunities for people who are D/HH, the Nevada Commission for Persons who are Deaf and Hard of Hearing Commission (NVCDHH) urges the following actions:
+Proposed Next Steps (Call to Action): To ensure equal pay and employment opportunities for people who are deaf or hard of hearing, the Nevada Commission urges:

-- Immediate Policy Changes: Work with state legislators to pass laws eliminating subminimum wages and ensuring wage parity. - Employer Engagement: Collaborate with businesses to promote inclusive hiring practices and provide resources for workplace accessibility. - Community Education: Launch initiatives to raise awareness about employment rights and opportunities for individuals who are D/HH. - Funding Expansion: Advocate for state and federal funding to support workforce development and transition programs. - Ongoing Monitoring and Reporting: Establish oversight mechanisms to track progress in employment equity and address areas of non-compliance.
+- Immediate Policy Changes: Work with state legislators to pass laws eliminating subminimum wages and ensuring wage parity. - Employer Engagement: Collaborate with businesses to promote inclusive hiring practices and provide resources for workplace accessibility. - Community Education: Launch initiatives to raise awareness about employment rights and opportunities for individuals who are deaf or hard of hearing. - Funding Expansion: Advocate for state and federal funding to support workforce development and transition programs. - Ongoing Monitoring and Reporting: Establish oversight mechanisms to track progress in employment equity and address areas of non-compliance.

 Conclusion: Economic equality is a fundamental right that must be upheld through fair employment practices and equitable wages.
-The Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) is committed to advocating for policies that ensure individuals with disabilities receive fair compensation and access to meaningful career opportunities.
+The Nevada Commission for Persons who are Deaf and Hard of Hearing is committed to advocating for policies that ensure individuals with disabilities receive fair compensation and access to meaningful career opportunities.
 Policymakers, employers, and community leaders must take decisive action to eliminate wage disparities and create a more inclusive workforce for all Nevadans.